Q. Does Witherell provide short-term rehab?

 Q. Why should The Nathaniel Witherell be considered the finest Short-term Rehab and Skilled Nursing Care?

 The longevity of our staff speaks clearly to the fact that employees are satisfied working for The Town of Greenwich.
 The Nathaniel Witherell provides consistent staff assignments for the duration of each resident’s length of stay.
 This enhances not only the rapport the residents and staff enjoy but promotes job satisfaction.
 It assures accountability and significantly impacts the quality of care.
-Changes, however subtle, are addressed in timely fashion because our staff knows the residents.
+Changes, however subtle, are addressed in a timely fashion because our staff knows the residents.
 Timely medical interventions reduce medical complications, falls and other injuries and the need for hospitalization.

 Q. If I contact you via email, who will see it?